mohammad-sh4/mohammad-sh4/README.md

 ## About Me

-- 🔭 I’m currently working on a university project that automates unit selection.
 - 🌱 I’m currently learning Django for web development and exploring Machine Learning concepts.
-- 👯 I’m looking to collaborate on projects related to web automation, Django, and Machine Learning.
 - 💬 Ask me about Selenium, Django, Python, or any related topics!
 - 📫 How to reach me: m.beshardeh83@gmail.com